ubcspin/Macaron/README.md

  `npm i webpack --save-dev`
  `npm i webpack-dev-server --save`

  Now, you can build the environtment with `npm run build`, and serve it on `localhost:8080` with `npm run dev`.
+When served, it will automatically refresh when you change components.

  For more information, follow this tutorial: https://github.com/christianalfoni/react-webpack-cookbook/wiki